 TGbe editor: Insert the paragraph below after the 3rd paragraph of this subclause (CID 22177):

+An EHT STA shall not transmit an EHT PPDU with EHT-MCS-15 to a peer non-AP STA if the most recently indicated EHT OM Control field from that peer non-AP STA, if any, has the MCS15 Disable subfield equal to 0.

+An EHT STA shall not transmit an EHT PPDU with EHT-MCS 15 to an AP if the most recently indicated EHT Operation element from that AP has the MCS15 Disable subfield equal to 0.

 An EHT STA shall not transmit an EHT PPDU with EHT-MCS 15 and MRUs listed in Table 9-404n (Subfield of the EHT PHY Capabilities Information field) to a peer EHT STA if the EHT Capabilities element received from that peer EHT STA has the Support Of EHT-MCS 15 In MRU subfield equal to 0.